Mandatory Fee Arbitration

 Voluntary or Mandatory

-If the client has NOT waived his or her right to fee arbitration, fee arbitration is mandatory for the attorney.
-If the attorney chooses not to attend the hearing, the hearing will take place without him or her.
-The client waives his/her right to fee arbitration if a request for arbitration is not filed within 30 days of receipt of the Notice of Client's Right to Arbitrate from the attorney.
+If the client has NOT waived their right to fee arbitration, fee arbitration is mandatory for the attorney.
+If the attorney chooses not to attend the hearing, the hearing will take place without the attorney.
+The client waives their right to fee arbitration if a request for arbitration is not filed within 30 days of receipt of the Notice of Client's Right to Arbitrate from the attorney.

 If the client and attorney have a written fee agreement with an arbitration clause in it, YES.
 If there is no written fee agreement OR if the written fee agreement does not contain an arbitration clause, NO. (See Business and Professions Code)